mitchLui/mitchLui/README.md

 # Hello there!

-I am Mitch, a penultimate-year BSc Computer Science at the [University of Bristol][1], graduating in 2023.
+I am Mitch, a final year BSc Computer Science at the [University of Bristol][1], graduating in 2023.

 My interests include learning new technologies, cooking and building custom mechanical keyboards.